A Samsung Galaxy S9 Review That’s Mostly Pictures Of Dogs

 *wipes away tear*

 Bixby is, sigh, still very much a part of the Galaxy S9, and like the S8, has a dedicated button on the side that I try to avoid like a landmine.
-The dreaded Bixby trigger is way too close to the volume down button, and you can’t program it to anything else!!
+The dreaded Bixby trigger is way too close to the volume down button, and you can’t program it to do anything else!

 Bixby has new capabilities, which include translating signs into another language.
 That’s cool, but the Google Translate app already does that.
 Oh wait, the Bixby feature is powered by Google Translate. 🤔